jonigata/synchrony-debug/README.md

   % bundle exec rackup
 ```

-From another terminal:
+From another terminal: (Try many times)

 ```
   % weighttp -n 100 -c 64 http://localhost:9292/
 ```

-This stress test sometimes causes errors such as 'undefined method "ClosedTransaction#rollback"'.
+This stress test sometimes causes errors such as "undefined method 'rollback' for #<ActiveRecord::ConnectionAdapters::ClosedTransaction:0xabcdef89>".
 These erros are caused by the Fiber unawareness of DatabaseStatements.